cancervariants/fusion-representation/docs/source/information_model.rst

 Reading Frame
 #############
-A common attribute of a gene fusion is whether the reading frame is preserved in the expressed gene product (for categorical fusions) or whether it is predicted to be preserved based on assayed findings (for assayed fusions).
+A common attribute of a gene fusion is whether the reading frame is preserved in the transcript (for categorical fusions) or whether it is predicted to be preserved based on assayed findings (for assayed fusions).
 This is typical of protein-coding gene fusions.

 .. list-table::